Cyrus2D/FoxsyCyrus2DBase/README.md

 We merged the newest version of Helios base(Agent2D) with the Gliders2D base V2.6 together, After that we applied several features of Cyrus2021, the champion of RoboCup 2021 in Soccer Simulation 2D league to improve the performance and capabilities of this base.

+This version of Cyrus2D Base is implemented for Foxsy AI project.

 ![The evolution of Helios2D, Glider2D and Cyrus2D base codes](https://github.com/Cyrus2D/Cyrus2DBase/blob/cyrus2d/cyrus-base.png)

 All programs can work with rcssserver-18.